Biological Products:

 To determine if the problem is filamentous, use a microscope to observe these thread like bacteria in the wastewater treatment system.
 If only a few or no filaments exist, look for non-filamentous bulking caused by zooglea or polysaccharide bulking by doing an India ink stain under a microscope.
 If you do not have a microscope available, you can send in a sample to our lab for a Wastewater Biomass Analyses.

-usage.
 If the situation is a filamentous bulking problem, you usually apply chlorine to the system to kill the filaments and to speed up recovery.
 You must make a process change though according to the type of filament present.
 If you just chlorinate and kill the filaments and do not make any process changes, eventually, the filaments will come back.
 We also recommend coupling this action with bioaugmentation to maintain performance integrity in the system while you kill some of the indigenous biomass.
 Bioaugmentation helps compete with the filaments also and help speed up the recovery process.

 Typical SSV30 with Filamentous Bulking before and after Chlorination

 Filamentous Bacteria Control-Sodium hypochlorite (10 to 15%) is often used for this purpose as opposed to chlorine gas, as the hypo is much safer to handle.
 Sodium hypochlorite (NaOCl) will provide results comparable to chlorine gas, except that the chlorine is in a more dilute form.
 This actually can help provide better dispersion of the chlorine in the system, preventing uneven oxidation.
 For the record, industrial grade NaOCl has a specific gravity of 1.2, usually contains about 12.5% Cl2 content by the time you get it.
 It degrades with time and temperature, which means it actually contains about 1.0 pound of free available chlorine per gallon.
+Calcium hypochlorite (usually comes as a 70% solid) could also be used, but a makeup tank will be required to put it into solution prior to application and it tends to leave a calcium carbonate precipitate that will need to be removed from the feed tank.
+Also, store Ca(OCl)2 (also known as HTH) in a separate, dry area as it can react with any organic (in particular oily rags) causing spontaneous ignition (fire).

 When using chlorine, remember that it aggressively reacts with ammonia (NH3-N) and/or sulfides such as H2S in water, which can increase the required dosage rates.
 Chlorine also reacts with many other impurities in wastewater such as amino acids (the enzymes and protein of the bacteria), carbonaceous matter (influent BOD), phenols, Fe+2, Mn+2, SO2, peroxides, sulfites, or cyanide (CN-) so don’t feed to the raw influent.
 The best place to feed is directly into the RAS line.
 Better contact is made with the filaments and less dilution from the influent takes place, so chemical costs can be cut.